LucaScanu/PersonalProjects_video-playlist/README.md

 - not happy with it, not sure where to take it.
 Feel like I need more of a header.
 - will start on index page. correct thumbnails, different overlays, date and see how I feel then.
+- just learned that you should use padding to make the height of things related to width.
+SICK
+- trying to get an effect on the show page similar to this: http://www.highsnobiety.com/2017/03/30/mac-demarco-this-old-dog-video/

 ### 8. Implementing New Design